 How To Get Started

-There are several methods that can be used to break your weekdays into eating days or fasting days.
+There are several methods that can be used to break up your weekdays into eating days or fasting days.
 During fasting periods, you are asked to eat nothing at all or restrict your calories to under 600.
 The three most common methods of intermittent fasting include:

 - The 16/8 Method